Education

 - Visual Design and Design and Technology

-- STEM and cross-curricular priorities, such as sustainability
+- STEM and cross-curricular priorities, such as First Nation perspectives, sustainability, technology and innovation.

 These engaging, practical workshops nurture creativity while supporting syllabus content across Visual Arts, Science and Technology, and Integrated Studies.
 Students experiment with materials and techniques while developing their confidence in observation, expression, and interpretation.